 - Strong encryption – 256-bit AES encryption is the same strength used by the military to protect its data.
 Settle for nothing less in protecting your data.

 - Large server network – The more servers a VPN operates, the better your chances of finding a fast connection near to your location.

 - Zero-logging policy – If a VPN doesn’t have a zero-logging policy, it’s potentially harmful to your privacy, as any extant records can be hacked, or else requisitioned by authorities.

 Best VPNs for protecting your identity

 We researched and ranked the top VPNs on the market to find out which ones can keep your identity safe in as many situations as possible.
-Here, we present the top four VPNs for protecting your identity:
+Here, we present the top VPNs for protecting your identity:

 ExpressVPN is one of the fastest VPNs you can find, and it delivers incredibly strong privacy features to boot.
 The service is extremely easy to use, as well, as anyone can sign up and log in with just a few clicks, no matter which device they use (PC, Mac, iPhone, Android, etc.) or their level of experience with VPNs.
 All it takes to keep your identity safe is a few seconds to join ExpressVPN, everything else happens quietly in the background.